mdawar/terraformjs/README.md

 - **Node.js** 13.2.0+ (With ES modules enabled by default)
 - **Terraform** 0.12+

+**Note**: This package was only tested on Linux, it should work just fine on macOS.

 ## Overview

 You can write your Terraform configuration using JavaScript modules named with a `.tf.js` suffix, TerraformJS imports these modules and generates Terraform [JSON configuration](https://www.terraform.io/docs/configuration/syntax-json.html) files named with a `.tf.json` suffix.